Joakim Noah: Memphis Grizzlies (2018–2019)

 On December 4, 2018, Noah signed with the Memphis Grizzlies for the remainder of the season.
 On February 9, 2019, he had season highs of 19 points and 14 rebounds in a 99–90 win over the New Orleans Pelicans.
 On February 22, 2019, he recorded 22 points (with 12 free throws) and 11 rebounds in a loss to the Los Angeles Clippers.

 Los Angeles Clippers (2020)

 On March 9, 2020, Noah signed a 10-day contract with the Los Angeles Clippers, and signed a multi-year contract on June 28.
-In early December 2020, Noah was waived by the Clippers.
+On December 1, Noah was waived by the Clippers.

-Noah announced his retirement in March 2021.
+Noah announced his retirement from professional basketball on March 1, 2021.

 On October 28, 2021, the Chicago Bulls hosted a "Joakim Noah Night" in honor of Noah, where he was named an ambassador for the team.

 National team career

 Noah (right) guarding Pau Gasol while playing for France in EuroBasket 2011.

 Noah holds citizenship to France, the United States and Sweden, though chose to play for the senior France national basketball team, stating that it was the country he had wanted to represent.

 Noah made his first appearance for the senior France national team on July 24, 2009, in a friendly match against Austria, in which he scored 16 points and grabbed 9 rebounds.
 Noah then joined the French team at EuroBasket 2011.

 He did not join the French Olympic team for the London 2012 Summer Olympics, due to a serious ankle injury that occurred during the 2012 NBA playoffs.
 Noah said that he needed more time and rehabilitation work before he would be ready to play again.